jojowasem/LibertadoresDrawSimulator/README.md

-# LibertadoresDrawSimulator
+# Libertadores Draw Simulator
-Draw simulator for Copa Libertadores 2023
+Draw simulator for Copa Libertadores 2023, but also works for previous editions if you change the data input.